Free Tool 🔒 No Sign Up ⚡ Instant Results 👥 Helping Pet Owners Save

 Feature Accident Only Accident + Illness Comprehensive

 Pet insurance costs vary widely depending on your pet's species, breed, age, and where you live.
-In 2025, the average monthly cost for dog insurance in the United States ranges from $25 to $70, while cat insurance typically falls between $15 and $45 per month.
-These figures can increase significantly for older pets, large breeds, and comprehensive coverage plans.
+In 2026, the average monthly cost for dog insurance in the United States ranges from $25 to $70, while cat insurance typically falls between $15 and $45 per month.

 Is Pet Insurance Worth It?